 Sharing Capital Access Expertise Across the Region

-Over the past several weeks, CDFI Friendly has been actively presenting across northern Indiana, connecting entrepreneurs, students, and community partners with practical insights on accessing capital and building stronger businesses.
+Over the past several weeks, CDFI Friendly has been actively presenting across the region, connecting entrepreneurs, students, and community partners with practical insights on accessing capital and building stronger businesses.

 Through workshops, panels, and training programs, the organization continues to help demystify the funding landscape for entrepreneurs—highlighting the many pathways that exist beyond traditional bank loans.